 Type of assessment Weighting To SCSA Weighting for combined mark Investigation Students plan and conduct research and communicate their findings.
 Evidence can include journals, training diaries, essays, laboratory reports, oral presentations and/or the use of video.
-20% - 100% 700/ Response Students analyse and respond to questions, stimuli or prompts.
+15% Response Students analyse and respond to questions, stimuli, or prompts.
 Evidence can include topic tests, summaries, essays and/or oral presentations.
-25% 70%
+30% 100% 70% Written examination Typically conducted at the end of each semester and/or unit and reflecting the written examination design brief for this syllabus.
+55%